Using SEO to Promote Products in Search Engines

 - Finally, they may search for very specific properties and make a purchase.

 Long-tail keywords convert at a much higher rate than ‘head’ keywords (how-to/question oriented searches).
 Consider targeting top level, and middle searches with content and blog posts, then funnel users inward to main product pages.
-Marketing strategies, such as remarketing, can be implemented to convert these individuals at a later date.
+Marketing strategies, such as remarketing, or video advertising can be implemented to convert these individuals at a later date.

 Optimizing product pages for specific search queries can be difficult.
 If you need inspiration, head over to Amazon use their suggestions box for ideas!